Trace anomaly contributions to semi-classical wormhole geometries: Trace anomaly wormhole geometries

 \subsection{Morris-Thorne wormhole geometries: Semi-classical approach}

 Now, in the context of wormhole physics, in their seminal work \cite{mothorn}, Morris and Thorne introduced the following spherically symmetric line element

 as a possible solution to obtain viable traversable wormhole geometries.
 In the metric presented above, $\Phi(r)$ denotes the \emph{redshift function}, which determines the gravitational redshift experienced by signals traversing the spacetime.
 The function $b(r)$ is referred to as the \emph{wormhole shape function}, as it characterizes the spatial geometry of the wormhole and determines its spatial embedding.
+The radial coordinate ranges from $r_0$ to spatial infinity where the surface at $r = r_0$ is known as the wormhole’s throat.
+Every wormhole configuration must have a minimum radius, i.e. at the throat of the wormhole $b(r_0) = r_0$, where $r_0$ being the minimum value of $r$.
 For the wormhole to possess a physically viable geometry, the shape function must satisfy the \emph{flaring-out condition} at the throat.
 Specifically, at the throat radius $r_0$, one must have $b'(r_0) < 1$, and throughout the entire spacetime region $r > r_0$, the condition $b(r) < r$ must hold.
 These requirements ensure that the wormhole throat is properly sustained and that the spacetime remains free from horizons or singularities in the traversable region.

+Note that the wormhole geometry generally requires two coordinate patches, each covering the domain \( r \in [r_0,+\infty[ \).
+Each patch corresponds to one of the two universes, and the patches meet smoothly at \( r=r_0 \), the location of the wormhole throat~\cite{book visser}.
+While the metric component \( g_{rr} = (1 - b(r)/r)^{-1} \) diverges as \( r \to r_0 \), this divergence is purely a coordinate effect.
+One may instead introduce the proper radial distance

+which remains finite for all finite \( r \) throughout the spacetime, so that no thin-shell construction is required at \( r_0 \) (although it may be present~\cite{book visser}).
+The two signs correspond to the two asymptotically flat regions of the manifold: as \( l \to \pm \infty \) (equivalently \( r \to \infty \)), the ratio \( b(r)/r \to 0 \), demonstrating that the geometry approaches asymptotic flatness on both sides of the throat.

 Considering now an orthonormal reference frame defined as \bea _{\hat{t}}={\rm e}^{-\Phi}{\rm e}_{t}, \qquad {\rm e}_{\hat{r}}=\left(1-\f{b}{r}\right)^{\f{1}{2}}{\rm e}_{r}, \qquad {\rm e}_{\hat{\theta}}=\f{{\rm e}_{\theta}}{r}, \qquad {\rm e}_{\hat{\phi}}=\f{{\rm e}_{\phi}}{r\sin\theta}, \eea the non-vanishing components of Einstein tensor in this frame are found as \bea &&G_{\hat{t}\hat{t}}=\f{b^\prime}{r^2}, \qquad G_{\hat{r}\hat{r}}=-\f{b}{r^3}+2\left(1-\f{b}{r}\right)\f{\Phi^\prime}{r}, \nn &&G_{\hat{\theta}\hat{\theta}}=G_{\hat{\phi}\hat{\phi}}=\left(1-\f{b}{r}\right)\left[\Phi^{\prime\prime}+(\Phi^{\prime})^2-\f{rb^\prime-b}{2r(r-b)}\Phi^\prime-\f{rb^\prime-b}{2r^2(r-b)}+\f{\Phi^\prime}{r}\right], \eea where a prime denotes differentiation with respect to $r$.